A fractional representation approach to the robust regulation problem for MIMO systems

-This is why the latter one is considered as the internal model principle in this article. \end{remark}
+Therefore the latter one is considered as the internal model principle in this article. \end{remark}

-\begin{example} For SISO plants, Theorem \ref{thm:IMP} takes the form $\langle \Gen_r\rangle\subseteq \langle 1,\Cont\rangle$ \cite{LaakkonenQuadrat2015}.
-The inclusion indicates that the signals generated by the generator can be divided into a stable part and an unstable part generated by the controller.
+\begin{example} For SISO plants, Theorem \ref{thm:IMP} takes the form $\langle \Gen_r\rangle\subseteq \langle 1,\Cont\rangle$.\cite{LaakkonenQuadrat2015} The inclusion indicates that the signals generated by the generator can be divided into a stable part and an unstable part generated by the controller.
 This makes sense, since only the unstable dynamics need to be regulated by $\Cont$. \end{example}

 \begin{example} Consider linear systems described by ordinary differential equations with $n$ inputs and outputs.
-The natural choice for stable transfer functions in this case is $\stable=\RHinf$.
-A function in $\RHinf$ is stable if and only if it has no poles in the closed right half-plane $\overline{\C}_+$, so the unstable dynamics of the reference signals are characterized by the poles in $\overline{\C}_+$.
+The natural choice for the ring of stable transfer functions is $\stable=\RHinf$ and then $\fractions{\RHinf}=\R(s)$.
+The causal plants in $\R(s)$ are the proper rational matrices.
+Such a matrix is stable if and only if it has no poles in the closed right half-plane $\overline{\C}_+$, so the unstable dynamics of the reference signals are characterized by the poles in $\overline{\C}_+$.